edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Symptoms of Coronavirus
 -----------------------
-We must be vigilant against the spread of coronavirus.
-It is important that all Hacklab users are aware of the symptoms of COVID-19.
-These are:

-- A raised temperature - either you feel hot to touch on your chest or back, or a thermometer reads 37.8C or higher
-- A continuous cough - coughing a lot for an hour, or more than three episodes of coughing in 24 hours
-- A loss or change to your sense of smell or taste – you've noticed you cannot smell or taste anything, or things smell or taste different to normal
+NHS Scotland provides a COVID-19 Symptom checker at https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19 <https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19>

-If you are experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.
-A symptom checker is available at `https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/ <https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/>`_
+If you or a member of your household are experiencing **any** of the these symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.

 Core Principles
 ----------------